zeonzip/gurted/dns/README.md

 }
 ```

-### DELETE /domain/:name/:tld 🔒
+### DELETE /domain/:name/:tld *

-Delete your domain.
-You can only delete domains you own.
+Delete a domain owned by the account.

 **Response:**
 - `200 OK` - Domain deleted successfully
-- `404 Not Found` - Domain not found or not owned by you
+- `404 Not Found` - Domain not found or not owned by the requesting account

 ### GET /domains

 Fetch all approved domains with pagination support.
-Only shows domains with 'approved' status.

 **Query Parameters:**
 - `page` (or `p`) - Page number (default: 1)